arangodb/arangodb/Documentation/Books/Manual/Appendix/JavaScriptModules/ArangoDB.md

 To use it just prefix a JavaScript template string (the ones with backticks instead of quotes) with its import name (e.g. `aql`) and pass in variables like you would with a regular template string.
 The string will automatically be converted into an object with `query` and `bindVars` attributes which you can pass directly to `db._query` to execute.
 If you pass in a collection it will be automatically recognized as a collection reference and handled accordingly.

-You can also use the `aql.literal` helper to mark strings containing AQL snippets that should be inlined directly into the query rather than be treated as as bind variables.
+You can also use the `aql.literal` helper to mark strings containing AQL snippets that should be inlined directly into the query rather than be treated as bind variables.

+{% hint 'warning' %}
+`aql.literal` allows you to pass a arbitrary strings into your AQL and thus will open you to AQL injection attacks if you are passing in untrusted user input unsanitized.
+{% endhint %}

 To find out more about AQL see the [AQL documentation](../../../AQL/index.html).